The Expectation Remedy and the Promissory Basis of Contract (with Alan Schwartz), 45 Suffolk University Law Review 799 (2012)

 off rather than to secure the status quo ante.
 These features of promissory

 obligation have long been considered mysterious by a chain of thinkers whose

 pedigree goes back at least to David Hume and, in the law, to Lon Fuller and

 Fried understood the unusualness of promissory obligation and hence the

 shaky foundation that emphasizing promise places beneath contract law.
 He

 thus began Contract as Promise by addressing the problem of establishing the

 ground of promise head on, in two separate ways.

 Date of Authorship for this Version

 Markovits, Daniel and Schwartz, Alan, "The Expectation Remedy and the Promissory Basis of Contract (with Alan Schwartz)" (2012).
 Faculty Scholarship Series.
-Paper 4655.
+4655.